 If no glossary is selected on a page explicitly but a glossary is active on the space level, then the glossary from the space level is selected and also shows up accordingly in the translation widget.
 If a glossary is selected on the page level, then it takes precedence over the glossary selected on the space level and the space setting has no effect on that specific glossary of the page.

-Confluence administration → General configuration → Easy Confluence Translator → Manage glossaries
+Confluence administration → General configuration → Easy Translator for Confluence → Manage glossaries

-Space tools → Easy Confluence Translator → Glossary settings → Manage Glossaries
+Space tools → Easy Translator for Confluence → Glossary settings → Manage Glossaries